tinkerhub/ComputerVision-with-PyTorch-Learning-Program/README.md

 3. TorchVision library.

 ### Day 8
-In the morning the following content will be shared in slack.
+In the morning the following content will be shared in telegram.

 1. [TorchVision fine tuning for computer vision tutorial](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html)